shree-prada/AirbnbPricePrediction/README.md

 - Models
 	+ Linear Regression
         + Elastic Net
-        + Gradient Boosting REgression
+        + Gradient Boosting Regression
         + Random Forest Classifier
         + Ridge

 ########################################

-In order to run the code make sure you pre-instal all the dependecies such as LIME, Flask etc.
+In order to run the code make sure you pre-install all the dependencies such as LIME, Flask etc.

 DOWNLOAD THE DATASET: